St Donat's Church, St Donats: Monuments and art

 The churchyard contains several structures of note, several of them having listed building status.
-One of the oldest features is a complete 15th century preaching cross mounted on a three stepped plinth.
+One of the oldest features is a complete 15th-century preaching cross mounted on a three-stepped plinth.
 The cross is listed as a grade I listed building recognised '...for its special interest as a complete medieval cross with a rare medieval gravestone beside it.'
 It is also a Scheduled monument.
-A memorial cross to Mary Anne Nicholl-Carne, a former owner of St Donats Castle who died in 1879, has grade II listed status and is found to the north west of the church tower.
-The walls and railings surrounding the churchyard are also grade II listed, of 19th century build but include some sections of earlier 17th century design.
+A memorial cross to Mary Anne Nicholl-Carne, a former owner of St Donat's Castle who died in 1879, has grade II listed status and is found to the north-west of the church tower.
+The walls and railings surrounding the churchyard are also grade II listed; they date from the 19th century but include some sections of earlier 17th-century design.

 Within the church, held in the Stradling Chapel, are three painted family portraits on panels, depicting Sir Edward Stradling (1529-1609) and his wife, the others his forebears, dated 1590 and signed by Byrd.
 These items were stolen from the chapel in 1991, but subsequently recovered; those presently on display are now photographic copies.
 The chapel also contains the tombs of Sir Edward Stradling (1699-1726) and Sir Thomas Stradling (1710-1738), last of the Stradling line.